-To begin, I purchased 8 corner galvanized pipes, 8 two inch pipes, 2 circular plates, 2 T shaped pipes, two 1.5 inch pipes, 2 pipe plugs, 2 eight inch pipes, and one coupling to join the two long pipes together.
+To begin, I purchased 8 corners galvanized pipes, 8 two-inch pipes, 2 circular plates, 2 T-shaped pipes, two 1.5 inch pipes, 2 pipe plugs, 2 eight-inch pipes, and one coupling to join the two long pipes together.
 They were all 1/2 inch diameter wide.
 Also one string of wire.
-The size of the pipes are really up to your preference, the larger diameter the bulkier it will look.
+The size of the pipes is really up to your preference, the larger diameter the bulkier it will look.

 I also purchased a 6 inch by 4 feet long oak board.
+The board will be the shelf with a towel bar.
 Sanding the board to begin is the best way to go.
 When staining something the surface needs to be roughed up before hand.

 I cut the board down to 23 inches, just under two feet.
 This was the perfect size for the space needed for me.